mciaccio/DescriptiveStatistics-udacity.com/README.md

 # DescriptiveStatistics-udacity.com
-Notes from the audacity.com Introduction to Descriptive Statistics course.
+Notes from the udacity.com Introduction to Descriptive Statistics course